marklogic-community/grove-react-ui/docs/INSTALL.markdown

 ## Clone the Application Source Code

-You can simply clone this repository in order to get a working version of a Vue application using muir modules and reference middle-tier Node server.
+You can simply clone this repository in order to get a working version of a React application using muir modules and reference middle-tier Node server.
 To do this, you will clone using the `--recursive` flag.
 This is because we are using a git submodule to pull in the Node middle-tier from a separate repository.
 Your clone operation will look like this:

     git clone --recursive  ssh://git@project.marklogic.com:7999/nacw/muir.git